SamuraiAck/macy/README.md

 - Pressing Q exits the program.

-## Bugs
+## Known Bugs

 - Setting the DSCP value for IPv6 is not supported on Windows.
 - When fragmentation is disabled (the default), trying to send a packet larger than an interface MTU fails silently on Windows.
 On Linux and MacOS, an error appears in the log as intended.

 ## Roadmap

-- Rework rate option for testing throughput
+- Rework rate option for testing throughput.
-- Display statistics when the user selects a cell in the table
+- Display statistics when the user selects a cell in the table.
-- Analyze PIM packets to identify common problems
+- Analyze PIM packets to identify common problems.
-- Add support for Source-Specific Multicast (SSM)
+- Add support for Source-Specific Multicast (SSM).
-- Add daemon mode so macy can be run as a system service
+- Add daemon mode so macy can be run as a system service.
 - Maybe a web interface?